microsoft/PowerToys/doc/devdocs/modules/FileActionsMenu/Helpers.md

 ### `bool IsImage(this string fileName)`

 Returns `true` if the file name has an image extension, otherwise `false`.
+This is the same list ImageResizer uses.

 ## File action progress